benitogf/pivot/README.md

 >This leads to three kinds of systems: CA, CP and AP, based on what letter you leave out.
 Note that you are not entitled to 2 of 3, and many systems have zero or one of the properties.

-This distribution sistem is CP, if a node is not available it should not accept writes or deletes.
+This distribution system is CP, if a node is not available it should not accept writes or deletes.